n8n-io/n8n-docs/docs/integrations/builtin/app-nodes/n8n-nodes-base.trello.md

+---
+title: Trello node - n8n Documentation
+description: Documentation for the Trello node in n8n, a workflow automation platform.
+Includes details of operations and configuration, and links to examples and credentials information.
+---

 # Trello

 The Trello node allows you to automate work in Trello, and integrate Trello with other applications. n8n has built-in support for a wide range of Trello features, including creating and updating cards, and adding and removing members.